 What are the Denver airport conspiracy theories?

-The umbrella theory is that DIA is the surface installation of an underground facility used by the New World Order, the Illuminati, or an elite class preparing for a global catastrophe.
-The theories draw on the airport's documented features — the capstone, the murals, Blucifer, the tunnels, and the unusual construction budget and scale.
+The umbrella theory is that DIA is the surface installation of an underground facility — variously described as a New World Order site, an Illuminati ritual space, a FEMA continuity-of-government bunker, or a DUMB (Deep Underground Military Base).
+The theories draw on documented features: the 1994 capstone, the Tanguma murals, Blucifer, the Au Ag engraving, the tunnels, the $2B budget overrun, the 53-square-mile scale.

 What is the New World Airport Commission?

-A named entity on the airport's 1994 dedication capstone.
-No independent record of an organization by that name exists in any public registry.
-The airport says it referred to civic volunteers.
-The absence of any supporting records is what has made the naming central to the theory.
+A named entity on the airport's March 19, 1994 dedication capstone, signed with a Masonic square-and-compass symbol.
+No independent record of an organization by that name exists in any registry, tax filing, or contemporary news article.
+The airport says the name referred to civic volunteers; the absence of supporting records is central to the theory.

 What is Blucifer?

-The nickname for Blue Mustang — a 32-foot, 9,000-pound fiberglass horse sculpture at the airport entrance with glowing red LED eyes.
-Its sculptor Luis Jiménez was killed by a falling section of the sculpture on June 13, 2006.
-His family completed it posthumously.
-Installed in 2008.
+Nickname for Blue Mustang — a 32-foot, 9,000-pound fiberglass horse sculpture at the airport entrance with glowing red LED eyes.
+Created by Luis Jimenez Jr. (1940-2006), who was killed by a falling section of the sculpture on June 13, 2006 (severed femoral artery).
+Completed by his sons Adan and Orion.
+Installed February 11, 2008.

 Who made the Denver airport murals?

-Leo Tanguma, Chicano-Mexican-American artist.
-Two murals — "In Peace and Harmony with Nature" and "Children of the World Dream in Peace" — each roughly 28 feet, depicting environmental devastation and war imagery alongside reconciliation.
-Tanguma has stated they represent humanity's triumph over war and pollution.
+Leo Tanguma (born 1941 in Beeville, Texas), Chicano-Mexican-American muralist in the Rivera-Orozco-Siqueiros tradition.
+Five works commissioned for the 1994 opening.
+Two 28-foot pieces in baggage claim get most conspiracy attention: "In Peace and Harmony with Nature" and "Children of the World Dream of Peace."
+Tanguma has publicly stated they represent humanity's triumph over war and pollution.

 Is there an underground facility at Denver airport?